rotheconrad/00_GATech_6720Class_Lab05/README.md

 ## Questions:

+1. How many contigs did the assembly put together?
+2. How long is longest contig?
+What are the units of length?
+3. What is the N50 value and how is this metric defined?
+4. How many bins did MaxBin create?
-1. Which bin is the most abundant?
+5. Which bin is the most abundant?
+6. Which bin is the longest?
+7. Which bin has the most contigs?
-2. What is the closest taxonmic affiliation of the most abundant bin?
+8. What is the closest taxonmic affiliation of the most abundant bin?
+9. Do any of your bins have a 16S sequence?
+10. Which bin has the most contamination?
+11. Which bin has the greatest G+C content?

+## Challenge Questions:

-3. What can you infer about this population based on its recruitment plot?
+1. What can you infer about this population based on its recruitment plot?
-4. We mentioned that Bowtie2 is a dependency for MaxBin2 and we installed it as part of our MaxBin2 conda environement but we didn't directly run Bowtie2.
+2. We mentioned that Bowtie2 is a dependency for MaxBin2 and we installed it as part of our MaxBin2 conda environement but we didn't directly run Bowtie2.
 What is Bowtie2 used for?
+Can you find the Bowtie2 manual?
 How would you install Bowtie2 if the conda recipe didn't do it for you?
+3. What percentage of the Illumina reads map to your high-quality draft MAGs?